Orthognathic and Reconstructive Jaw And Facial Surgery

 Depending upon the procedures performed, most patients resume normal activities in 7 – 14 days, with the possible exception of a modified diet.
 As stated above, intermaxillary fixation (wiring teeth together) is generally no longer necessary due to the use of rigid internal fixation (titanium mini-plates and screws or dissolving plates and screws).
 Diet is advanced from liquids to soft mechanical foods and finally to regular foods over the 6-8 week post-surgical phase.
 Orthodontics can frequently be resume 1 – 2 weeks after surgery.

 Drs.
-Elias and Jun are highly trained and experienced in orthognathic surgery and has routinely perform these procedures for 34 years.
+Elias, Stephens and Verratti are highly trained and experienced in orthognathic surgery and has routinely perform these procedures for 34 years.
 Adjunctive cosmetic procedures can also be performed in order to provide optimal facial esthetics including;

 - Genioplasty (bony or implant reconstruction of the chin)